HelloDunia/MyPPMK/README.md

 MyPPMK showcases the connections between Malaysian Student Communities in a fun and interactive way.

+## 🌟 Try It Out!

+You can try our website at **https://myppmk.tinul.net/** 🚀

+📅 The website will be available only until the competition finished... ⏳

 ## Getting Started

 To get our project up and running locally, follow these simple steps.